wp-cli/wp-cli/CONTRIBUTING.md

 Generating man pages
 --------------------

 To generate a man page, WP-CLI looks for `.txt` files in the `man-src` directory.
-It also gather information from the inline comments and the `@synopsis` annotations.
+It also gathers information from the inline comments and the `@synopsis` annotations.

 The compiled man page is placed in the `man` directory.